DESI forecast for Dark Matter-Neutrino interactions using EFTofLSS: DESI Forecast

 In the intermediate case, the constraining power is also significantly reduced compared to the optimistic case, but not to the same extent as the pessimistic case.
 The posteriors of the biases are also significantly narrowed.
 It is not obvious if this is solely due to the imposed priors on the biases themselves, or if the priors on counterterms also play a role due to possible degeneracies.
 With the CDM fiducial, the upper limit on the interaction strength is reduced to $u_{\nu\chi}\leq 2.5\times 10^{-4}$, which is a minor improvement.
 Using the IDM90 fiducial, the result also remains biased towards stronger interactions with the posterior centered $1\sigma$ above the fiducial..
 The difference in the constrains on $A_{\rm s}$ between the pessimistic and intermediate cases is driven by the better constraint on $b_1$ due to the imposed prior, since these two parameters are highly degenerate.

 Overall, the impact of loosening our assumptions on stochastic terms and counterterms indicates that there is a significant degeneracy between the interaction parameter $u_{\nu\chi}$ and the stochastic contributions or counterterms.
 Our results in the intermediate and the pessimistic cases indicate that in the absence of well-motivated informative priors on these nuisance parameters, the limits on dark matter-neutrino interactions from galaxy clustering power spectrum using the EFTofLSS model will likely not to be competitive with those from the CMB.
+If the assumptions on the redshift evolution of the four bias parameters were loosened, this could lead to similar degradation in constraining power.
 This conclusion is expected to be extendable to other models with small-scale suppression of linear matter power spectrum.
 However, the constraining power observed in the optimistic case suggests that improved constraints may be achievable in the future provided that a physically-motivated model for the redshift dependence of the EFTofLSS parameters can be established.